trangn03/CPSC-223P/README.md

 # CPSC-223P
+Year: 2022 - 2023
-File to study for CPSC 223P
+File to study for Python